mujin/mujinwebstackclientcpp/README.rst

 Building x86 architecture on x64 Windows
 ========================================

-It is possible to force the architecture that Windows builds on by setting the **MUJINCLIENT_TARGET_PROCESSOR**
+It is possible to force the architecture that Windows builds on by setting the **MUJINWEBSTACKCLIENT_TARGET_PROCESSOR**

   .. image:: https://raw.github.com/mujin/webstackclientcpp/master/docs/crosscompile_forcex86.png